Each year we must check we have the correct information on the electoral register. This process is known as the annual canvass.

 Before responding online or by phone, please have your security code ready.

-If there are no changes to make for your household, you can choose to respond by text or using the automated phone service.
+If there are no changes to make, and you haven’t responded online for your household, you can choose to respond by text or using the automated phone service.

-Alternatively, you can complete the paper form and post it back to us in the envelope provided (postage is free).
+Alternatively, you can complete the paper form and post it back in the envelope provided (postage is free).

 If you respond online, by phone or text, you don’t need to return the paper form.